The Essential Role of SOC Analysts in Modern Cybersecurity

 Career Progression Timeline

-The typical career advancement track follows a clear progression path as analysts gain experience and expertise.
-Most security professionals advance through these roles in sequence:
+The typical career advancement track follows a clear progression path as analysts gain experience and expertise:

 - Tier 1 SOC Analyst: Entry-level position focused on alert monitoring (0-2 years)